Reading time: 15 minutes

 Education, career, romance, parenting, self, and leisure seem to provoke the most regret in us (Newall, Chipperfield, Daniels, Hladkyj, & Perry, 2009; Roese & Summerville, 2005).

-According to Bronnie Ware, an Australian nurse who spent several years caring for patients in their final 12 weeks of life, the Top 5 Regrets of Dying are:
+Bronnie Ware, an Australian nurse who spent several years caring for patients in their final 12 weeks of life, says the Top 5 Regrets of Dying are:

-These four regrets, Pink argues, operate as a ‘photographic negative’ of the good life.
+These four core regrets function as a ‘photographic negative’ for a good life.

 Psychologists have extensively studied regret, and they have found quite a few interesting things about it.